MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-capability.md

 The following limitations are while adding more capabilities in teamsFx:

 * You can add tabs up to 16 instances
-* For one instance,You can add bot and message extension
+* For one instance, you can add bot and message extension

 ## Add capabilities